HISTORY

 THE MUSICIANS

 Misha Mengelberg (1935-2017) was a co-founder of the Instant Composers Pool with Han Bennink and Willem Breuker in 1967.
 He performed in duo with Han Bennink for more than 40 years and led the ICP Orchestra for more than 30.
-His other credits include performing and recording with Eric Dolphy, John Tchicai, Derek Bailey, Steve Lacy, Peter Brötzmann, Dave Douglas, and many others.
-For more information, see the European Free Improvisation pages or All Music Guide.
+His other credits include performing and recording with Eric Dolphy, John Tchicai, Derek Bailey, Steve Lacy, Peter Brötzmann, Dave Douglas, and many others. www.mishamengelberg.com.

 Han Bennink (drums) is a co-founder of the ICP, long-time associate of Misha Mengelberg, and one of the most in-demand drummers in Europe.
 He has performed and recorded with jazz musicians such as Dexter Gordon and Sonny Rollins, as well as European improvisers such as Peter Brötzmann, Derek Bailey, and Willem Breuker.
 He trained as a graphic artist and has exhibited work in several media, including sculptures from found objects that can include broken drum heads and drumsticks; he also designs many of his own LP and CD sleeves. www.hanbennink.com.

-Born in New England, the cellist Tristan Honsinger studied at the Peabody Conservatory in Baltimore.
+Born in New England, the cellist Tristan Honsinger (1949-2023) studied at the Peabody Conservatory in Baltimore.
 By the '70s, the Trans-American had moved to Amsterdam.
-Since a memorable set of concerts in Berlin in 1988, released on the much sought-after FMP box set, Honsinger has been a fairly regular member of Cecil Taylor's groups, including the European Quartet with Harri Sjöström and Paul Lovens, including an unusual combination that performed at the Total Music Meeting in November 1999: the Cecil Taylor Ensemble with Franky Douglas, Tristan Honsinger and Andrew Cyrille.
-From his current domicile, Berlin, he leads the groups In the Sea and House of Wasps.
+Since a memorable set of concerts in Berlin in 1988, released on the much sought-after FMP box set, Honsinger remained been a fairly regular member of Cecil Taylor's groups, including the European Quartet with Harri Sjöström and Paul Lovens, and further including an unusual combination that performed at the Total Music Meeting in November 1999: the Cecil Taylor Ensemble with Franky Douglas, Tristan Honsinger and Andrew Cyrille.

 The music of Guus Janssen (piano, organ) is difficult to categorize.
 It can be a composed improvisation (Brake for piano solo) or an improvised composition (parts from his Violin Concerto or his opera Noach).
 Music is like life itself, sometimes it asks for fast decisions and sometimes it needs to be thought over a lot.
 As a pianist and harpsichordist, he performed in various groupings with musicians from John Zorn to Gidon Kremer.
 Since the early 1980’s he has led his own ensembles, ranging from piano trios to 11-piece band and opera orchestra.
 Janssen’s achievements in the field of jazz and improvised music have been widely acclaimed.
 His compositions have been widely played by, amongst others, the Asko Schönberg Ensemble, the Ebony Band and the Koninklijk Concertgebouworkest.
 He received several prizes including the Johan Wagenaar Prijs 2012 for his whole oeuvre.
 Janssen teaches composition at the Royal Conservatoire in The Hague. www.guusjanssen.com.